CDCgov/tostadas/README.md

  * Apart from this main bifurcation, there exists entrypoints that you can use to access specific processes.
 These are listed in the table below.

 #### Running Submission:
-The submission piece of the pipeline allows the user to create a config file to select which databases they would like to upload to and allows for any possible metadata fields by using a YAML to pair the database's metadata fields which your personal metadata field columns.
+The submission piece of the pipeline uses the processes that are directly integrated from [SeqSender](https://github.com/CDCgov/seqsender) public database submission pipeline.
+It has been developed to allow the user to create a config file to select which databases they would like to upload to and allows for any possible metadata fields by using a YAML to pair the database's metadata fields which your personal metadata field columns.
 The requirements for this portion of the pipeline to run are listed below.

-(A) Create Appropriate Accounts:
+(A) Create Appropriate Accounts as needed for the [SeqSender](https://github.com/CDCgov/seqsender) public database submission pipeline integrated into TOSTADAS:
 * NCBI: If uploading to NCBI, an account is required along with a center account approved for submitting via FTP.
 Contact the following for account creation:gb-admin@ncbi.nlm.nih.gov.
 * GISAID: A GISAID account is required for submission to GISAID, you can register for an account at https://www.gisaid.org/.
 Test submissions are first required before a final submission can be made.
 When your first test submission is complete contact GISAID at hcov-19@gisaid.org to recieve a personal CID.
 GISAID support is not yet implemented but it may be added in the future.